All Episodes

 These are given by themselves, by those organizations themselves.

-And here a leading example is the organization called the People's Will.
+And here, a leading example is the organization called People's Will.

-They call themselves as terrorists and their their core strategy is using terrorist approach to achieve their political goals and so here not only Lenin but all all the main founders of Bolsheviks, all of them were originally from those secretive political organizations or terrorist organizations.
+And so here, not only Lenin, but all the main founders of Bolsheviks, all of them were originally from those secretive political organizations or terrorist organizations.

 And that is why Lenin could successfully reconstruct all the principles inherited from the existing terrorist secretive organizations using those as principles for communists.

-And when the Com intern, the Communist International, which is a missionary organization of the Soviet Communist Party, when the Com intern came to China and established their branch in China called the Chinese Communist Party, they actually purposely created the Chinese Communist Party as their branch following all the principles.
+And when the Kom intern, the Communist Internationale, which is a missionary organization of a Soviet Communist Party, when the Kom intern came to China and established their branch in China called the Chinese Communist Party, they actually purposely created the Chinese Communist Party as their branch following all the principles.

 And among their first instructions to the Chinese communists is to expand this organization, trying to find all the existing Chinese secretive political organizations.